 The Conference on the Future of Europe begins on 9 May 2021.
 The conference has great importance for EU climate policies.
 As a contribution to the start of the conference, think tanks from Bulgaria, the Czech Republic, Estonia, Germany, Hungary, Italy, Romania, and Poland make recommendations on how EU climate policy and the Conference on the Future of Europe can be mutually beneficial.

-European Climate Foundation (ECF), Netherlands
+European Climate Foundation (ECF), International

 - Published by

 Ecologic Institute, Germany

 - 6 pp.